 Our experiment was conducted in the ten days starting on 21 December 2016, when banks stopped accepting demonetised notes.
 Each household receiving information was delivered a printed pamphlet of facts from the Reserve Bank of India's (RBI's) 19th December circular, containing up-to-date information that the policymakers chose to communicate to the public.
 In each village, the same pamphlet was provided to all households receiving information.
 Two points about this process are especially relevant to our study.
 First, the information was unlikely to cover everything the villagers needed to know.
-Even our long lists of twenty-four facts fell short of a full policy description and contained only national information rather than local implementation details.
-Second, people were inundated with information, not all of it credible.
+Even our long lists of twenty-four facts fell short of a full policy description and contained only national information, not all of it credible.
 As a result, consulting others was likely beneficial; indeed, we hoped the pamphlets would initiate conversations and encourage the sharing of information, including on topics that were not covered in the pamphlets.